 There are two ways of turning your board.
 They are a carving turn and a kick turn.
 With the carving turn you will need your trucks a little looser and when you lean one way or the other, the board will follow into a turn.

-For a kick turn you are going to want to push down slightly with your back foot down on the tail until the front wheels just barley come off the ground.
+For a kick turn you are going to want to push down slightly with your back foot down on the tail until the front wheels just barely come off the ground.
 Once you’ve gotten to this point, turn your shoulders a little and the board should turn with you.

 Once you have riding down it will be time to start learning some tricks!
 There are articles here and here that go over beginning tricks, but you should also get Skateboarding Made Simple Volumes 1-7.
 This is the 7 part lesson plan that will take you from beginner to advanced skater.